 Transit, walking and biking are key to achieving the three main outcomes of strong economy, equity and environmental resilience.
 We must stop planning for cars.
+This is overstated.
+As noted before, there are times when cars are more practical.
+In addition, transit will also be using roads as well as some microtransit options (e.g. Uber, neighborhood transit) and mail order delivery trucks.
 We need to focus on safely moving people, not automobiles, while prioritizing walking and cycling as both transportation and exercise.
+(Public transit should be prioritized over walking and biking for the non-15 minute travel.)
 It goes hand-in-hand with the idea of Complete Communities and a compact form of development to have more of our destinations nearby and reduce our reliance on automobiles as the main mode of travel.
 In addition to moving more people with a smaller footprint, transit use also encourages more walking and greater social interaction.